Elementary Charlotte Mason Weekly Planner

 I’ve used a bazillion planners over the years.
 You, too?

-I needed something to keep me on task with our Charlotte Mason style of homeschooling for my 2nd grader.
-Something that “forced” me to remember things like poetry recitation, narration of various subjects, and memory verse practice.
+I needed something to keep me on task with our Charlotte Mason style of homeschooling for my elementary son.
+Something that “forced” me to remember things like poetry recitation, the narration of various subjects, and memory verse practice.

-When Pinterest didn’t come to the rescue, I decided it was time to create my own “perfect” planner.
+When Pinterest and Google searches didn’t help, I decided it was time to create my own “perfect” planner.
 It’s nothing fancy, but the simple pages worked perfectly for us.

 Elementary Charlotte Mason Weekly Planner

-The left page is for jotting down daily lesson plans for each subject.
-Within each subject box are little notes for me to circle when/if those particular activities are completed.
+Each week is noted on a simple two-page spread.
+The left page includes boxes for jotting down daily lesson plans for each subject.
+Within the boxes are abbreviated notes to circle when and if particular activities are completed.

-Example: For Bible each day, I jot down our main reading or activity.
+For example, in the top row boxes, I jot down our main Bible reading or activity each day of the week.
+At the bottom of those boxes, you can see an “m” and a “t.”
 On the days we practice our weekly memory verse, I circle the “m” in the box.
-On the days we complete our timeline, I circle the “t.”
+On the days we complete our Bible timeline, I circle the “t.”

-*The key to what the letters mean is on the 2nd page below.
+*The key to what each of the letters means is on the 2nd page below.

 This simple plan has worked SO well for us.
 All I have to do is copy the pages front and back, hole punch them, and stick them in a three-ring binder – and I’m set for the year!